About Us

 "Helping to provide for the Health Care, Educational and Humanitarian needs of the Nigerian people."

-• Installation of Solar Panels to power Laboratory at Mater Misericordiae Hospital, July 2019
+• Solar Panels: Installation of Solar Panels to power Laboratory at Mater Misericordiae Hospital, July 2019

 FUTURE PROJECTS